ja-k-e/discogs-library/README.md

 ## You
 When authorized through Firebase, you have the ability to maintain your data.
 You authorize using Google by visiting `YOURAPP.com?authorize=true`

-On first load or whenever you want to update your Collection, you will hit "Update Collection" which will go through the following flow:
+On first load or whenever you want to update your Collection, you will hit "Update All" which will go through the following flow:

   1. Calls the Webtask `discogs-collection` function, which returns your User, Folders, and the limited Release data
   1. Overwrites `user`, `username/*` in your Firestore database (leaves `releases` untouched)